Examining the Utility of Self-disclosure Types for Modeling Annotators of Social Norms

-Another approach is to group annotator characteristics and study perspective variance with respect to grouped variables.
-The significance of variance in subjective annotation tasks explained by demographic factors is demonstrated in an increasing number of works.
-For example, \citet{pei-jurgens-2023-annotator} identified variance by age, gender, race, and education levels of the annotators in question-answering, offensiveness, and politeness rating. \citet{sap-etal-2022-annotators} measured dimensions of “attitudes” with respect to political and linguistic ideologies, showing variance in assessments of language toxicity rooted in these measures in addition to demographic factors including gender and race.
-However, \citet{fleisig-etal-2024-perspectivist} pointed out that demographics are often used to explain some amount of disagreement, but other factors may help explain systematic disagreement. \citet{deng-etal-2023-annotate} looked at eight datasets and found that only a portion of the variance in annotation can be explained by attributes including age, gender, geographic location, household income, political leaning, and education. \citet{orlikowski-etal-2023-ecological} experimented with explicitly representing sociodemographic factors by adding group layers to the aforementioned multi-annotator models from \citet{davani-etal-2022-dealing} to model individual annotator judgments; this did not significantly improve modeling performance, suggesting that variation may have more to do with individual differences.
+Another approach is to group annotators by shared characteristics and study perspective variance with respect to grouped variables.
+An increasing number of works demonstrate that a significant portion of disagreement in subjective annotation tasks can be explained by demographic factors.
+For example, \citet{pei-jurgens-2023-annotator} identified systematic variance associated with annotators' age, gender, race, and education levels in tasks such as question-answering, offensiveness, and politeness rating.
+Similarly, \citet{sap-etal-2022-annotators} operationalize annotator attitudes related to political and linguistic ideologies, showing that variation in language toxicity judgments is rooted in these ideological measures in addition to demographic factors such as gender and race.
+However, \citet{fleisig-etal-2024-perspectivist} point out that demographics are often used to explain some amount of annotator disagreement, but other factors may better account for differences in perspectives.
+Along similar lines, \citet{deng-etal-2023-annotate} analyzed eight datasets and found that only a limited portion of annotator variance can be explained by observable attributes such as age, gender, geographic location, household income, political leaning, and education. \citet{orlikowski-etal-2023-ecological} explicitly incorporated sociodemographic factors into multi-annotator models by extending the architecture of \citet{davani-etal-2022-dealing} with group level layers.
+Their results showed no significant performance gains, suggesting that perspective variation may be driven more by individual differences than by coarse demographic groupings.

 \citet{plepi-etal-2024-perspective} looked at using the most similar persona sentences to a given post (to which a verdict will be assigned) generate responses that consider individual perspectives.
 They extended the data from \citet{forbes-etal-2020-social} to collect a larger set of comments from the AITA subreddit that allows them to experiment more with selecting the best self-disclosure statements.
 They find that choosing the top 15-20 most similar sentences worked the best for their use case.